zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/faq.md

 For server binding scenarios no additional steps are required - just pass the IQueryable to the `Grid` constructor.
 Check the [server binding](/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/server-binding) help topic for additional info.

-For ajax binding scenarios the `ToDataSourceResult` extension method must be used to perform the data transformation.
+For ajax binding scenarios the `ToDataSourceResult` extension method must be used to perform the data processing.
 Check the [ajax binding](/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/ajax-binding) help topic for additional information.

 If your model does not implement `IQueryable` custom binding should be implemented.
 This means that the developer is responsible for